-The idea of lifting functions from a data structure to another carries to more complex structures, beyond the toy example of nat and list.
-In this section, we lift a (partial) implementation of a set data structure based on unbalanced binary search trees to associative maps.
+The idea of lifting functions from one data structure to another one carries to more complex data structures, beyond the toy example of nat and list.
+In this section, we lift a (partial) implementation of sets based on unbalanced binary search trees to associative maps.
 We only illustrate the lifting of the key part of the library:

 Our goal is to lift the two operations empty and find to associative maps.
-In this process, we shall change the return type of find to α option to be able to return the value associated to the key.
-This is possible because α option can be seen as an ornament of bool where an extra field has been added to true:
+In this process, we shall change the return type of find to $\alpha$ option to be able to return the value associated to the key.
+This is possible because $\alpha$ option can be seen as an ornament of bool where an extra field has been added to true: